m4gic42/Lattice-Gas/README.md

 Of the first two of the scripts exist two versions: one with Fixed Boundaries Conditions (FBC) and the other one with Periodic Boundaries Conditions (PBC).

 Hope it could be useful and comment for any question or suggestion.

+For more information about the theoretical model of lattice gas see "Scientific Programming: C-Language, Algorithms And Models In Science" by Luciano Maria Barone, Enzo Marinari, Giovanni Organtini, Federico Ricci-Tersenghi(see the pdf in this directory).